dotkernel/dot-doctrine-metadata/README.md

 [![SymfonyInsight](https://insight.symfony.com/projects/e76bb03b-b630-4a3e-9a24-b6a04cee7210/big.svg)](https://insight.symfony.com/projects/e76bb03b-b630-4a3e-9a24-b6a04cee7210)

+### NOTE
+      This package is in maintenance mode and will not receive further updates because the main issue was fixed by mezzio.

 Provides metadata and strategies for extracting and rendering Doctrine entities.
 This package is a wrapper for `mezzio/mezzio-hal` which addresses the doctrine entity proxy metadata issue when using `mezzio/mezzio-hal` to generate HAL responses.